Today, after 40 years of existence,

 Stadium up to par with the newest stadiums in the NFL.
 Completed by the 2010

-season, renovations and additions include a refurbished club level,
+season, renovations and additions included a refurbished club level,

 restaurants and concession areas, an expanded team store, and a Founders

-Plaza on the stadium’s north side honoring the late Lamar Hunt.
+Plaza on the stadium’s north side honoring the former owner, Lamar Hunt.
 This project

 also included the construction of the Horizons Level atop the upper deck on